kavyadave1996/Software-testing-/task-1-random/documentation/Arpita/test 2 splot_version README.md

 - result is a tuple

  - result has exactly 3 elements
 -  Each element in the tuple is an integer

+ # Why the test is valuable
+ - Tests a Common Real-World Pattern
+ - Uses Randomized Input for Wide Coverage
+ - Verifies Function Contract

+ #Used procedure